DallasLillie/cmem_alloc/README.md

 A project with a few goals:

 * Learn about and implement a few custom memory allocators
-* Get a project building with multiple compilers
-* Get a project building through a CI service like TravisCI and AppVeyor
+* Get a project building through a CI service like TravisCI or AppVeyor
 * Learn about/implement GoogleTest unit tests
 * Learn about/implement a 3rd party benchmarking library